cisco-open/otel-js/README.md

 await ciscoTracing.init(userOptions);

-// The instrument requires should be called after ciscoTracing init const express = require('express');
+// The require of your instrumented library should go her, after the ciscoTracing.init() const express = require('express');
 const app = express();
 ```